 Typically, I fill my sachets at least ¾ full.
 Sometimes, I like to fill mine to almost the top for a plumper sachet.
 For the 4″ x 4″ sachets shown here, I used approximately ½ cup of dried lavender buds.

-Optional Additions to a Lavender Sachet
+Optional Things to Add to a Lavender Sachet

 One option to create a more substantial feel to the sachets is to mix in some uncooked rice with the lavender buds.
 Use about one part rice to two parts lavender buds.
 This method will also soften the scent of lavender if you find it too strong.